Employment-based immigrationFrom F-1 / OPT / STEM OPT to EB-2 or EB-3: How to Move Forward Without Losing Status in 2026

 Related Arvian pages that fit naturally next to this article

 Can I Apply for EB-2 or EB-3 While on an F-1 or OPT Visa?
 Use this as the companion page for eligibility, immigrant-intent issues, travel, and the broader legal structure.
 The current article adds timing and status-sequencing logic.
 STEM OPT → H-1B Bridge: I-765, Cap-Gap, SEVIS, I-983, Deadlines, and Mistakes That Cost Status and Jobs Use this if you want a separate, narrow breakdown of Cap-Gap, SEVIS, and the document mechanics of moving from STEM OPT into H-1B.
 PERM in 2026: Real Processing Time (500+ Days) and How to Plan Status to Avoid Max-Out A strong supporting page on DOL backlog pressure and why late employer action has become a structural problem.
-Material Change in Employer-Sponsored Cases: When You Must Refile (PERM/I-140/I-485) Useful when a promotion, relocation, or new worksite may “break” the PERM, I-140, or later I-485 logic.
+Material Change in Employer-Sponsored Cases: When You Must Refile (PERM/I-140/I-485) Useful when a promotion, relocation, or new worksite may disrupt the PERM, I-140, or later I-485 strategy.
 Which Visa Bulletin Chart Does USCIS Allow for I-485 Filing?
 Important for understanding the difference between Dates for Filing and Final Action Dates and why the filing chart must be checked month by month.
-H-1B FY2027 Registration Dates, Fee, and Rule Changes Useful if you are still keeping H-1B as a bridge and want a separate page focused on the current season, deadlines, and changes.
+H-1B FY2027 Registration Dates, Fee, and Rule Changes Useful if you are still treating H-1B as a possible bridge and want a separate page focused on the current season, deadlines, and rule changes.

 Official sources